AlexanderBertrandLab/DASF_toolbox/prob_TRO/README.md

 `tro_eval.m:`  Evaluate the TRO objective function.

-`tro_resolve_uniqueness.m:`  Resolve the uniqueness ambiguity of the TRO problem, i.e., invariance of the problem to the sign of the columns of `X`.
+`tro_select_sol.m:`  Resolve the uniqueness ambiguity of the TRO problem, i.e., invariance of the problem to the sign of the columns of `X`.

 `run_tro.m:` Script to run the DSFO algorithm to solve the TRO problem in a randomly generated network.